 When shopping for a mortgage, you have two broad mortgage types to choose from: open and closed.
-With an open mortgage you’ll pay a higher rate for the ability to pay your mortgage off anytime.
+With an open mortgage, you’ll pay a higher rate for the ability to pay your mortgage off anytime.
 With a closed mortgage, you’ll pay a lower rate, but you’re limited by the amount of your mortgage you can pay off.
 If you pay off more than you’re allowed, you’ll face costly mortgage penalties.

 The banks charge you mortgage penalties to recover the money they’re losing.
-When the banks loan you out a 5-year fixed rate mortgage at 3 percent, they’re expecting to collect interest over those five years.
+When the banks loan you out a 5-year fixed-rate mortgage at 3 percent, they’re expecting to collect interest over those five years.
 When you want to break your mortgage, the mortgage penalty helps recoup some of that lost interest.

 Variable Rate Mortgage

-With a prime rate near a record low, a lot of homebuyers are choosing variable rate mortgages.
-Mortgage penalties with variable rate mortgages are pretty straightforward.
+With a prime rate near a record low, a lot of homebuyers are choosing variable-rate mortgages.
+Mortgage penalties with variable-rate mortgages are pretty straightforward.
 You’ll pay a penalty of three months’ interest.

 If you’re thinking of breaking your mortgage, you should speak with your bank first to find out if there’s another option.
-If you’re still determined to break your mortgage, make sure to get an estimate in writing before accepting.
+If you’re still determined to break your mortgage, make sure to get an estimate in writing before accepting it.
 If your mortgage is portable, you may be able to sell your old home and “port” it to your new home, thus avoiding costly mortgage penalties.

-Fixed rate mortgages are by far the most popular mortgages in Canada.
-In fact, the 5-year fixed rate mortgage is the most popular term among homebuyers.
-If you have a fixed rate mortgage, the mortgage penalty is a bit more complicated.
+Fixed-rate mortgages are by far the most popular mortgages in Canada.
+In fact, the 5-year fixed-rate mortgage is the most popular term among homebuyers.
+If you have a fixed-rate mortgage, the mortgage penalty is a bit more complicated.
 You’ll face a mortgage penalty equal to the greater of three months’ interest and the Interest Rate Differential.

-We already spoken about three months’ interest, so let’s take a closer look at the IRD.
+We already spoke about three months’ interest, so let’s take a closer look at the IRD.
 The IRD is a fancy calculation to determine how much money the bank is losing when you break your mortgage.
 It uses a comparison rate to determine how costly your penalty will be.
 Although all banks calculate the IRD the same, the comparison rate used by lenders differs.